 Once you’ve made the decision to search for a new job, finding the perfect one can be like searching for a needle in a haystack.
 How much less stressful might it be if you could bypass the job hunting stage and jump straight into an interview for your perfect position?
-It is possible to do precisely that by getting headhunted.
-But how does one do that?
+It is possible to do precisely that by getting headhunted for a job.
+But how does a job seeker do that?
 This article takes a look at what headhunting means in recruitment and how to get a headhunter to notice you.

 Headhunters, in the traditional sense, are an elite breed of Recruitment Consultants, who specifically seek out scarce candidates with unique skill sets.
 They usually work on executive searches requiring highly qualified candidates for high-level roles within senior management.
-Such sought after individuals often acquire nicknames such as hens-teeth or rocking horse poo.
+Sometimes, such high calibre candidates can only be found through international recruitment.
+These kinds of sought after individuals often acquire nicknames such as hens-teeth or rocking horse poo.

 It is their job, therefore, to make the candidates they have headhunted feel extra special.
 Furthermore, their targets must believe that what the headhunter is offering is the opportunity of a lifetime.

 As there is so much risk in executive headhunting, headhunting firms usually charge a retainer.
 Retained business is where the client instructing the headhunter pays a large percentage of their fee upfront.
 This way, even if they don’t make a successful placement, they will still be paid for some of the hard work they have done.

 Difference Between Traditional Recruitment Consultants and Headhunters